Methodological refinement of the submillimeter galaxy magnification bias. I. Cosmological analysis with a single redshift bin: Data and methodology

 where $\text{D}_{\text{f}}\text{D}_{\text{b}}(\theta)$, $\text{D}_{\text{f}}\text{R}_{\text{b}}(\theta)$, $\text{D}_{\text{b}}\text{R}_{\text{f}}(\theta)$ and $\text{R}_{\text{f}}\text{R}_{\text{b}}(\theta)$ denote the normalized foreground-background, foreground-random, background-random and random-random pair counts at an angular separation of $\theta$.

-The cross-correlation measurements are also depicted in black in Figure \ref{xc_ac_data}, where they are compared with the ones used by \citet{GON21}, shown in gray\footnote{It should be noted that the measurements from \citet{GON21} were performed using the so-called "mini-tiles" scheme, which was considered the most robust method at the time.
-This matter is discussed at length in Paper I.}.
+The cross-correlation measurements are also depicted in black in Figure \ref{xc_ac_data}, where they are compared with the ones used by \citet{GON21}, shown in gray\footnote{It should be noted that the measurements from \citet{GON21} were performed using the average-over-minitiles strategy.}.
 As expected, the cross-correlation signal is much weaker than the auto-correlation.
-The new data reach larger angular scales and have smaller statistical uncertainties due to the refinement of the measurement methodology in Paper I. As concluded in \citet{BON20}, these aspects are expected to lead to an improvement in the cosmological constraining power.
-It should be pointed out that, unlike the data from \citet{GON21}, the cross-correlation at large angular scales does not seem to die off particularly steeply.
-This slow fall (and its consequences on the cosmological estimates) will be given a meaning in Section 4.
+The new data reach larger angular scales and have smaller statistical uncertainties due to the different and more efficient measurement methodology.
+As concluded in \citet{BON20}, these aspects are expected to lead to an improvement in the cosmological constraining power.
+It should be pointed out that unlike the data from \citet{GON21}, the cross-correlation signal at large angular scales does not seem to die off particularly steeply.
+This behavior (and its consequences on the cosmological estimates) are analyzed in Section \ref{sec:samplevariance}.

-As detailed in Paper I, the covariance matrix is estimated for both observables through a Bootstrap method, which involves dividing the whole common area into $N$ equal-surface area subregions, resampling $N_r$ of them with replacement and repeating the process $N_b$ times.
+The covariance matrix is estimated for both observables through a Bootstrap method, which involves dividing the whole common area into $N$ subregions, resampling $N_r$ of them with replacement and repeating the process $N_b$ times.
 In essence, a random integer from 0 to $N$ is assigned to each subregion with the condition that all of them add up to $N_r$, effectively constructing a Bootstrap sample from the existing data on which one performs a measurement.
 This procedure is repeated $N_b$ times, each one with different assignments of random integers to each subregion.
-The covariance matrix is then computed via
+The covariance matrix is then computed via:

-where $\hat{w}_k$ denotes the measured auto/cross-correlation function from the $k^{\text{th}}$ Bootstrap sample and $\bar{\hat{w}}$ is the corresponding average value over all Bootstrap samples.
+where $\hat{w}_k$ denotes the measured correlation function from the $k^{\text{th}}$ Bootstrap sample and $\bar{\hat{w}}$ is the corresponding average value over all Bootstrap samples.